iml130/sola/minhton/docs/programmers/concept.md

 ### LogicalNodeInfo

-This class contains the logical information about a node in the network, most importantly the level, number and fanout.
+This class contains the logical information about a node in the network, most importantly the level, number, and fanout.
 Through these tree values the position of a node in the tree is given.
 There is an additional helper attribute to check if the object is initialized, which says whether this tree position exists or not.